torokmarkwerner/torokmarkwerner.github.io/_posts/2022-07-12-why-yoda-speaks-like-that.md

 <h2>Dubbing Yoda in Hungarian</h2>

-<p>During the past days as we were having a Star Wars marathon, what stroke me the most was that</p>

-<p>the speech of the Hungarian Yoda was very much ordinary.</p>
+<p>During the past days as we were having a Star Wars marathon, what stroke me the most was that <span class="highlighted-text">the speech of the Hungarian Yoda was very much ordinary.</span></p>

 <p>Of course, I am not the first person noticing this peculiarity, a journalist at the Hungarian linguist blog <i>Nyelv &eacute;s Tudom&aacute;ny</i> (Language and Science) already wrote about in <a href="https://m.nyest.hu/hirek/yoda-mester-es-a-nyelvtipologia" style="color:#0563c1; text-decoration:underline">her 2010 article</a> <i>Master Yoda and Language Typology</i>.</p>